perses/perses/ui/README.md

 You can also run a script across all packages in the workspace using NPM's `--workspaces` flag.

+Note: If you are trying to run the app (`npm run start -w app`), you may need to first [setup a local backend server](https://github.com/perses/perses/blob/main/CONTRIBUTING.md).

 ## Library Architecture Diagram

 Perses is broken up in to a number of separate packages to allow for flexibility when embedding functionality.
 Below is the current structure of these libraries: